 No Win No Fee in the United States

 In the United States, "no win no fee" is known as a contingency fee arrangement.
-Your attorney receives a percentage of your recovery only if your case succeeds.
+Your attorney receives a percentage of your recovery — typically 33% to 40% — only if your case succeeds.
+If you lose, you owe no attorney fees.
+Contingency fees are legal in all 50 states and are most commonly used in personal injury, medical malpractice, employment, and class action cases.

 Understanding Contingency Fees